“Hey Rob, what do you need to look out for when you’re about to approach a girl in a bar, club, or any nightlife setting for that matter?”

 6. Mutters and Sighs

 Have you ever stood on line or were on a crowded train and a girl walked up next to you and muttered to herself, “Jeez…this thing is taking forever,” followed by a sigh, like you’re supposed to say something and validate her?
 People do this when they want someone to engage with them in a conversation.
 That’s your green light to engage her.

 Girls who want you to talk to them will ask for seemingly mundane requests to get you to engage with them.
 Some examples include:

 - “Can you take our picture?”

 - “Do you happen to know what time it is?”

-- “Do you know where there is some good cheap eats around here?”
+- “Do you know where there’s some good cheap eats around here?”

 - “Do you have a lighter?”

-So there you have it, 7 Signals She Wants You to Talk To Her.
-Next time you go out or even as you’re going on about your day, pay attention to these subtle cues, in no time you’re going to be so sharp like a professional NFL Quarterback whose able to avoid getting sacked or pass rushed and still makes the play.
+So there you have it: 7 Signals She Wants You to Talk To Her.
+Next time you go out or even as you’re going about your day, pay attention to these subtle cues.
+In no time, you’ll be as sharp as a professional NFL quarterback who’s able to avoid getting sacked or pass rushed and still makes the play.

 ‘Til Next Time,